shapeblue/mbx/README.md

 `mbx` requires NFS storage to be setup and exported for the base path `/export/testing` for environment-specific primary and secondary storages.

-A typical `mbx` environment deployment makes copy of a CloudStack version-specific gold-master directory that generally contains two empty primary storage directories (`primary1` and `primary2`) and one secondary storage directory (`secondary`).
-The secondary storage directory must be seeded with CloudStack version-specific `systemvmtemplates`.
-The `systemvmtemplate` is then used to create system VMs such as the Secondary-Storage VM, Console-Proxy VM and Virtual Router in an `mbx` environment.
+A typical `mbx` environment upon deployment creates two primary storage directories (`primary1` and `primary2`) and one secondary storage directory (`secondary`).
+The secondary storage directory is seeded with supported CloudStack version-specific `systemvmtemplates` if necessary when the env is launched using `mbx launch`.
+The seeded `systemvmtemplate` is then used to create system VMs such as the Secondary-Storage VM, Console-Proxy VM and Virtual Router in an `mbx` environment.

 ### Networking